Lotus Seed

 Where to Find

-- Asian grocery stores (Chinese, Japanese, Vietnamese, Thai markets), Specialty health food and natural foods stores, Online retailers specializing in Asian ingredients, Farmers' markets in regions with Asian communities (seasonal), Indian grocery stores for Ayurvedic applications
+- Asian grocery stores (Chinese, Japanese, Vietnamese, Thai markets), Specialty food retailers with large produce sections, Online retailers specializing in Asian ingredients, Farmers markets during summer and fall in regions with lotus cultivation, Health food stores carrying dried medicinal ingredients, Supermarkets with extensive Asian food sections

 Did You Know?